tmikoss/openlayers-rails/README.md

 [OpenLayers](http://openlayers.org/) library packed for use in Ruby on Rails asset pipeline.
 Currently includes OpenLayers version 2.12

+## This gem is not being actively maintained

+I no longer work on projects involving OpenLayers, so this gem won't receive updates as fast/often as it should.
+Consider using `rails-assets-openlayers` gem from https://rails-assets.org/

 ## Installation

 Add this line to your application's Gemfile: